 Ends 12 noon on Sunday, May 5, 2019

 Early May is the perfect time to brush off the winter cobwebs and get outside before the black flies and mosquitoes emerge.
 It’s also a great time to see moose before the cows set off to their calving spots.

-Saturday, May 5 – breakfast, lunch, dinner & accommodations
+Saturday, May 4 – breakfast, lunch, dinner & accommodations at The Mad Musher

-Payment Policy: 50% deposit required at time of booking to reserve your spot.
-Balance due 30 days prior to workshop.
+50% deposit based on single supplement required at time of booking to reserve your spot.

 30 days or less prior to workshop, cancellation fee is $800+HST